The Government Pension Fund Global (GPFG) in Norway

 The measurement of the fund's impact has historically been considered in terms of financial performance.
 Norges Bank's annual and quarterly reports provide market value and financial metrics, explaining how the fund creates value.

-Norges Bank’s mandate is to maximise the GPFG’s value.
-To this end, the Ministry of Finance sets specific objectives for risk and return, against which it measures the fund’s performance.
-Norges Bank reports annually on the information ratio (see Clarity of Objectives above): between 2013 and 2017, the average information ratio was 0.73, which is difficult to sustain over time, so the Executive Board is satisfied with a ratio of 0.42 percent.
+Norges Bank's mandate is to maximise the GPFG's value.
+To this end, the Ministry of Finance sets specific objectives for risk and return, against which it measures the fund's performance.
+Norges Bank reports annually on the information ratio (see Clarity of Objectives above): between 1998 and 2018, the average information ratio was 0.39.

-- Significant growth in the fund’s property holdings – at 7.52 percent as against 0.78 the previous year.
+- Stable return levels in the fund's property holdings - at 7.53 percent as against 52 the previous year.

 Total returns have tended to fluctuate in line with market variations over the years.
-However, the market value of the fund has grown steadily, reaching NOK8.488 billion at year end 2017.
+However, the market value of the fund has grown steadily, reaching NOK8,256 billion at year end 2018.

 The actors involved in creating and managing the GPFG display a strongly aligned interest in protecting its investment and safeguarding the Norwegian economy.
-Also, from a private sector perspective, the fund put an end to the previous moderation policy, which aligned with the interest of oil companies to produce oil and gas at full capacity (see Stakeholder Engagement above).
+Also, from the private sector perspective, the fund put an end to the previous moderation policy, which aligned with the interest of oil companies to lift restrictions on oil and gas production capacity (see Stakeholder Engagement above).

 Since the fund was established in 1990, there have been a number of governments.
 However, whatever their political complexion, the different administrations have supported the principles and rules of the fund.
 Moreover, fiscal policy has continued to develop, and further investment guidelines have been implemented in line with the GPFG's objectives.